An Overview of Tivicay (Dolutegravir)

 Brand Name: Tivicay

 Dolutegravir can cause serious, life-threatening side effects.
-These include allergic reactions.
+These include hypersensitivity (allergic) reactions and liver problems.

-Do not take dolutegravir if you take dofetilide.
+Do not take dolutegravir if you take dofetilide (a medicine used to treat an irregular heartbeat).
 Taking dolutegravir and dofetilide can cause side effects that may be life threatening.

 What Is Dolutegravir?

-Dolutegravir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 12 years of age and older and weighing at least 88 pounds (40 kilograms).
-Dolutegravir is always used in combination with other anti-HIV medicines.
+Dolutegravir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children who weigh at least 66 pounds (30 kilograms).
+Dolutegravir is always used in combination with other HIV medicines.

 What Should I Tell My Health Care Provider Before Taking Dolutegravir?